Close Menu

 This selective focus neither restores confidence nor meaningfully addresses the scale of the problem.

-What GAAP Is Trying—and Failing—to Do
+What Gap Law Is Trying—and Failing—to Do

-The proposed GAAP resolution law is fundamentally an exercise in loss allocation.
+The proposed gap resolution law is fundamentally an exercise in loss allocation.
 It seeks to determine who absorbs the damage—banks, depositors, the central bank, or the state.
 That is an accounting discussion, not a recovery strategy.

 Reducing liabilities on paper does not inject liquidity into the system.
 You can haircut deposits, eliminate equity, and reclassify losses indefinitely, but none of this creates fresh dollars or restores economic circulation.